Nckflannery/Nckflannery.github.io/_posts/2019-09-26-American-Agriculture.md

 ![Genetic Engineering Graph](/img/GE.png)
 [Data gathered from the United States Department of Agriculture Economic Research Service](https://www.ers.usda.gov)

 As you can see, in only the last 20 years these three crops have become almost exclusively GE.
-There are still many non-GE strains, however, the vast majority of planted crops in the US today are GE.
-GE crops consist of any crops that have had there DNA changed by using genes from other plants or animals.
+GE crops consist of any crops that have had their DNA changed by using genes from other plants or animals.
 For example, non-GE tomatoes tend to have very soft skin making them prone to being crushed both in the fields and especially in transit.
 As such, many strains of tomatoes in the US were modified to increase the thickness of their skin, greatly increasing the yield as well as ease of trasnportation.
+There are still many non-GE strains, however, the vast majority of planted crops in the US today are GE.
+Whether you support or oppose the use of GE it has quickly become the standard and is, perhaps, the only sustainable model for the future.

-## Conclusion
+## Cause for Concern or Sign of Progress?